 For the 2018 season there are some changes to the District 31 Staff.

 Dave Miller is the new District Umpire-in-Chief.
-Dave was a former assistant UIC.
+Dave was the former assistant D31 UIC.
 Dave's home league was Poway American, where he also served as UIC.

 Gary Graupmann is still on the D31 Staff as a Rules Consultant.